Complete Realization of Energy Landscape and Non-equilibrium Trapping Dynamics in Spin Glass and Optimization Problem: Introduction

+On the other hand, efforts have been made to reveal the relations among the ground states but omitting other parts of the energy landscape, which is a goal different from the present study.
+For instance, the hierarchical structure among ground states was revealed by examining the similarity in spin domains~\cite{hed2001spin, ciliberti2004quantitative, marinari2001equilibrium}.
+For constraint satisfiability problems, \cite{mezard2005clustering} showed that solutions are grouped into seperate clusters, while similarity among solutions are examined through relaxing discrete variables to be continuous during optimization~\cite{ercsey2011optimization}.
+Since this line of research primarily investigates ground states but not the rest of the energy landscape such as higher-lying local minima, and since the space spanned by the ground states is much smaller than the whole configurational space, they can investigate larger systems compared to the present study which aims to reveal the whole configurational space.

-In this article, we introduce an approach to reveal the complete energy landscape of complex disordered systems such as spin glasses and Boolean satisfiability problems.
-The approach is feasible on small systems, while for large systems, we introduce a variant of the approach to obtain a partial energy landscape.
-The obtained energy landscapes allow us to compute analytically the non-equilibrium dynamics at an arbitrary temperature for an arbitrary long time, out of reach by simulations limited by modern computational capability.
-Remarkably, in contrary to our common belief, we show that it can be less likely to identify the ground states when temperature decreases, due to trapping in local minima; as time increases, trapping in individual minima ceases at different time, leading to multiple abrupt jumps in the ground-state probability.
+In this study, we introduce an approach to reveal for the complete energy landscape of complex disordered systems such as spin glasses and Boolean satisfiability problems.
+The approach is feasible on small systems, while for larger systems, we introduce a variant approach to obtain a partial energy landscape.
+Here, we do not aim to contribute to the extensive studies in the so-called thermodynamics limit, i.e. systems with an infinite size, of spin glasses and Boolean satisfiability problems; instead, our goal is to offer insights on the similarity and difference between the behaviors of small systems and those theoretical predictions in the thermodynamic limit, by visualizing and analyzing the complete energy landscape in small systems, which is much less explored in existing studies.

+The obtained energy landscapes allow us to compute semi-analytically the approximate non-equilibrium dynamics at an arbitrary temperature for an arbitrary long time, out of reach by simulations limited by modern computational capability.
+In contrary to our common belief, we show that it can be less likely for the systems to attain ground states when temperature decreases, due to trapping in local minima; as time increases, trapping in individual minima ceases at different time, leading to multiple abrupt jumps in the ground-state probability.
 Our findings also provide insights on the effectiveness of simulated annealing compared with fixed-temperature dynamics, whereas only an extremely long annealing process that allows an escape from local minima may guarantee a ground state~\cite{bertsimas1993simulated}.
 All in all, our approach opens up a new platform for analyzing the non-equilibrium dynamics of glassy systems, and provides us with a clear, complete and new physical picture on their long-time behaviors inaccessible by existing approaches and numerics.